shirsbrunner/shirsbrunner.github.io/src/index.md

 ---

 ## Welcome
 I'm Simon, a digital designer from Switzerland.
-I like making digital and touchable stuff.
+I like making mainly digital but also tangible stuff.
 This page is a growing and sometimes changing collection of project notes, snippets and more or less useful things.